 How can we exploit rapidly advancing computing power to create a faster, more sustainable transition to clean energy and mobility?
 For more than a decade, this question has consumed my attention.
-I am Chaired Professor of Information Systems at the University of Cologne and serve as Director of the Institute of Energy Economics there (EWI) and the Erasmus Centre for Future Energy Business (ECFEB) at the Rotterdam School of Management in the Netherlands.
+I am Chaired Professor of Information Systems for a Sustainable Society at the University of Cologne and serve as Coordinator of the Key Research Initiative Sustainable Smart Energy and Mobility.
+At the Rotterdam School of Management, Erasmus University, I am Professor of Next Generation Information Systems, Director of the Erasmus Centre for Future Energy Business and Academic Director of the Erasmus Centre for Data Analytics.
 I am also an Energy Policy Adviser to the German government and a member of the World Economic Forum Global Future Council.

 More importantly, I am a dad.
 I am trying to 'walk the talk' in my personal life – creating a home and transportation lifestyle for my whole family that is as efficient as possible, using smart EV charging and smart tech.
 But we are also taking some old-fashioned low-tech routes to sustainability: flying less, buying less and repurposing.

 Climate change presents an unprecedented global economic and environmental challenge.
 Nothing short of a revolution in how we produce, distribute and consume energy is vital to prevent catastrophe.
 Three coordinated, global changes offer us hope:

 I believe we can prevent catastrophe.
 I also believe we can provide future generations with a better quality of life than we now have.
 Are you a scientist, researcher or academic interested in collaboration?
 Contact me via twitter or linkedin.